ctrlnullexe/SQL-End-to-End-Project/(2) Exploratory Data Analysis/README.md

 **Dig into the gold layer, understand your data, and find the story behind the numbers.**

 This project shows how to explore a data warehouse from multiple angles: dates, dimensions, measures, magnitude, and rankings.
-The goal isn’t just to run queries — it’s to **understand what the data is telling you**.
+The goal isn’t just to run queries — it’s to understand what the data is telling you.

 ---